Contact:

 Regardez cette page en français

 On July 2nd 2008, George Bensoussan, Catherine Bastière and the team at Expand Drama interviewed and filmed me for their documentary entitled «Les Américains de Paris».
-The editing staff had lots of fun inserting dozens and dozens my pictures of Paris at the beginning, the end, and all throughout the program.
+The editing staff had lots of fun inserting dozens and dozens my pictures of Paris at the beginning, the end and all throughout the program.
 The show aired seven times on NRJ Paris, November 2008 and many other times thereafter.
 The version shown here is a condensed montage showing me and my photographs in the show.
 Below is the text I wrote for the show (translated from my French), on the request of George Bensoussan, which ended up being considerably edited and shortened.

 My name is David Henry, I am American and I live in Paris.
 I came to Paris in September 1996 to discover life in France.
 At first I was thinking of staying a year or two, after a few months I needed to find work, which I did in the spring of 1997.